ravikr126/blog-app/README.md

 # blog-app
 This is my Blogging application.
 React Blogging Application
 Welcome to the React Blogging Application!
 This application is a simple blogging platform built using React.js.
-It fetches data from the dummyjson API to provide a dynamic and realistic content showcase.
+It fetches data from the dummy JSON API to provide a dynamic and realistic content showcase.
 Whether you are a blogger or a reader, this application offers an intuitive interface for creating and exploring blog posts.

 ## Table of Contents
 # Features